By Healthweb | March 28, 2023

 Why exercise while pregnant?

-- Strengthening and stretching the important muscle systems required to better support you, and help you move through your pregnancy.
+- Strengthening and stretching low back, mid back, trunk, shoulder, leg and arm muscle systems to better support you and help you move through your pregnancy

-- Fewer side effects of pregnancy such as insomnia, anxiety, heartburn, high blood pressure, carpel tunnel, leg cramps and body aches and pains.
+- Reducing the side effects of pregnancy such as insomnia, gestational diabetes, anxiety, heartburn, carpal tunnel, leg cramps and body aches and stiffness

-- Preparing you physically and mentally for the delivery of your baby.
+- Preparing you physically and mentally for baby’s birth

-- To promote muscle strength and awareness in key parts of your body, in readiness for the post natal period.
+- Promoting muscle strength and awareness in key parts of your body, in readiness for the postnatal period.

 Why choose Physiotherapy for Women?

-Physiotherapy for Women is proud to be offering women over 20 years experience providing physiotherapy in Adelaide, to pregnant women in a clinical and exercise class setting.
-This experience and our commitment to continuing further education for our therapists, provides us with the skills to assist you in improving or maintaining your physical health during your pregnancy.
+Physiotherapy for Women is proud to be offering pregnant women over 20 years of experience providing highly skilled physiotherapy in both a clinical and exercise class setting.
+This experience and our commitment to continuing further education for our therapists, provides the clinic with the quality skills to assist you in improving or maintaining your physical health during your pregnancy.

-Whilst exercising, pregnant women have the opportunity to take time out for themselves and have a laugh and share experiences with each other.
-They will also be in the rewarding position of receiving guidance from skilled physiotherapists, who are passionate about this vital time in a woman’s life.
+In the friendly relaxed exercise class setting, pregnant women have the opportunity to take time out for themselves, have a laugh, share thoughts and experiences with each other.
+You will also be in the rewarding position of receiving professional guidance from skilled physiotherapists, who are passionate about this vital time in a woman’s life.

 Is it safe to exercise when pregnant?